-Plan-making stage Description of stage What the Council will do and place that the examination is to be held and the name of the examiner.Inform anyone who made a representation on the Draft Charging Schedule and anyone who requested to be heard, the time and place that the examination is to be held and the name of the examiner.
-Stage 4: Examiner's Report recommendations and the reasons for those Publish on our website, at the Civic Offices and various locations within the borough a copy of the recommendations and reasons made by the examiner. recommendation.
+Plan-making stage Description of stage What the Council will do and place that the examination is to be held and the name of the examiner. • Inform anyone who made a representation on the Draft Charging Schedule and anyone who requested to be heard, the time and place that the examination is to be held and the name of the examiner.
+Stage 4: Examiner's Report • The examiner will prepare and send the Council a report setting out their recommendations and the reasons for those recommendation.
+Publish on our website, at the Civic Offices and various locations within the borough a copy of the recommendations and reasons made by the examiner.
 Notify those who requested to be notified that we have published the recommendations and reasons.
-Stage 5: Approval and Publication (Regulation 25) The examiner will publish a report setting out recommendations and the reasons for those recommendations.
+Stage 5: Approval and Publication (Regulation 25) • The examiner will publish a report setting out recommendations and the reasons for those recommendations.
 Publish the Charging Schedule and make available for inspection at the Civic Offices, other various locations within the borough and on the website.
-(Nogulation 20) If approved, the Council with then publish (adopt) the CIL Charging Schedule.
-Publish in the local newspaper a notice that the Charging Schedule has been approved and where it can be viewed.
+(Regulation 20) If approved, the Council with then publish (adopt) the CIL Charging Schedule. • Publish in the local newspaper a notice that the Charging Schedule has been approved and where it can be viewed.
 Notify those who requested to be notified that the Charging Schedule has been approved.
 Send a copy of the Charging Schedule to each relevant consenting authority.

-^{} Alternative arrangements will be made during exceptional circumstances if hard copies cannot be available to view within public buildings
+Alternative arrangements will be made during exceptional circumstances if hard copies cannot be available to view within public buildings